mlocati/docker-php-extension-installer/README.md

 ## Special requirements

-Some extension has special requirements:
+Some extensions have special requirements:

 <!-- START OF SPECIAL REQUIREMENTS -->
 <!-- ########################################################### -->